in2code-de/lux/Documentation/Technical/Campaigns/Workflows.md

 * Lead action: When lead enters a page or downloads an asset of a given category
 * Lead action: When lead enters a page in a given language
 * Lead action: When lead enters a page of a given site
-* Lead action: When lead enters a virtual page
+* Lead action: On any lead interaction (even tracking)
 * Lead action: When lead searches for a specific searchterm
 * Lead source: Check for a given referrer
 * Lead source: Check for a given UTM parameter